epfl-ada/ada-2023-project-lassa8639/README.md

 In this section, our primary objectives are the followings :

-**Identify Trends in Views and Subscribers for Mental Health Channels** : By analyzing the time-series data, our goal is to detect patterns that signify increased views and subscriber growth within mental health-related channels.
+**Identify Gain in Views and Subscribers for Mental Health Channels**: By analyzing the time-series data, our goal is to detect if mental health video uploading signify increased views and subscribers growth within mental health-related channels.
 This exploration provides valuable insights into emerging trends and their dynamic behaviors.

-**Examine View and Subscriber Distributions**: Our analysis involves studying the distribution of views and subscribers from three perspectives:

-   - **All Datetimes:** Considering the overall distribution of views and subscribers.
-   - **Initial Datetime for Each Channel:** Focusing on a fixed time point, the first datetime for each channel.
-   - **Last Datetime:** Examining the data at the last datetime to understand recent trends.

-This multifaceted approach enhances our understanding of viewership and subscription dynamics over time.
+**Select the most symbolic channel**: from the analysis of before, we try to find channels that mostly reflect the abovementioned gainings

+**Identify an increasing number of uploads of mental health video**: if really thre is a gain in views when uploading a mental helath video, then, singularly, do channels upload more of it

 <!-- - ### [Channel Metadata](#channel-metadata-df_channels_entsvgz) [df_channels_en.tsv.gz] :